Beginner's Introduction to LED Wiring

 drink."
 That is, their ability to turn electricity to heat.
 1/2w can swallow more than

 1/4w.
-For this project, 1/4w should be fine, but it is always safer to go higher if you're
+1/4w is more than sufficient for this project, but it is always safer to go higher if you're

 uncertain.
 Unlike the LEDs which must been wired into the circuit facing the correct